-Rogue Co Rogue Community College: Survey & Results Ihand smoke is smoke from someone else's cigarette, cigar or pipe that you breathe.
-How often u say you are exposed to secondhand smoke on any RCC campus?
-Every A few A few Less th Day times a week times a month than that or never you say that secondhand smoke on campus typically bothers you a lot, a little, or not at all?
-A little t all At lease At lease At lease At lease any hours a week are you on any campus? ast 40 hours ast 30 hours ast 20 hours ast 10 hours C Redword Rivers Table Illinois ich RCC location do you spend the most time? ood Campus (Grants Pass) side Campus (Medford) Rock Campus (White City) s Valley Learning Center (Kerby) r Bristol Learning Center (downtown Grants Pass)
+Rogue Community College: Survey & Results

+1. Secondhand smoke is smoke from someone else's cigarette, cigar or pipe that you breathe.
+How often would you say you are exposed to secondhand smoke on any RCC campus?

+A few times a day

+C Every Day

+A few times a week

+A few times a month

+C Less than that or never

+2. Would you say that secondhand smoke on campus typically bothers you a lot, a little, or not at all?

+A lot

+A little

+Not at all

+3. How many hours a week are you on any campus?

+At least 40 hours

+At least 30 hours

+At least 20 hours

+At least 10 hours

+Less than 10 hours

+4. On which RCC location do you spend the most time?

+Redwood Campus (Grants Pass)

+Riverside Campus (Medford)

+Table Rock Campus (White City)

+Illinois Valley Learning Center (Kerby)

+Esther Bristol Learning Center (downtown Grants Pass)

+Other

-4. campus if that is necessary to keep secondhand smoke away from other students, staff and community members.
+4. Do you agree or disagree with the following statement: It is okay for colleges to prohibit smoking on campus if that is necessary to keep secondhand smoke away from other students, staff and community members.

 Strongly agree

 Somewhat agree

 5. Somewhat disagree

 Strongly disagree

 sec Oo you agree or disagree with the following statement: Daily exposure to even small amount of ondhand smoke is a serious health risk.

 0 Strongly agree

 0 Somewhat agree

 0 Somewhat disagree

 0 Strongly disagree

 7. I Do you now smoke cigarettes every day, some days, hardly ever or not at all?
-Every day Some days Hardly ever Not at all
+Every day Some days

+0 Hardly ever

+0 Not at all

+8. I Do you currently use any smokeless tobacco products?

+0 Chewing tobacco

+0 Snuff

+0 Snus

-8. I 0 0 0 Chewing tobacco Snuff Snus Combination of products I don't use smokeless tobacco products?
+0 Combination of products

+0 I don't use smokeless tobacco products

-9. I Are you in favor of RCC becoming a tobacco free college?
-Yes No Maybe
+9. / Are you in favor of RCC becoming a tobacco free college?

+0 Yes

+0 No

+0 Maybe

-10. Please use this space for constructive comments about the issue of tobacco use on campus.
+10. Please use this space for constructive commen ts about the issue of tobacco use on campus.

 S ubmit